victorwamwea/deploy-static-site/README.md

 # Step 1
  ### Create a bucket
-A bucket is like a container housing the project's different components, like the assets, which may include images, video files, code documents (index.html), and so on.
+A bucket is a container for objects.
+To store your data in Amazon S3, you first create a bucket and specify a bucket name and AWS Region.
+Then, you upload your data to that bucket as objects in Amazon S3.